Songs For Earth

 Quiet Friend

-Quiet Friend is taken from a sonnet by the great German Romantic poet Raine Maria Rilke.
+Quiet Friend is taken from one of the Sonnet's to Orpheus by the great German Romantic poet Raine Maria Rilke in the translation by Anita Barrows and Joanna Macy.
 Although he lived in the first half of the C20 his poems relate to present times.
 He summons us to be fully present in our world with all its exquisite fragility and transience.
 Knowing our own vulnerability is essential, our greatest gift to life.

 The Peace of Wild Things